Skip to main content Skip to secondary navigation

 Graduating from Stanford’s Sustainable Design & Construction program means you have the expertise to pursue various career paths in the built environment.
 Alumni have gone on to join top tier companies in the AEC industry or start their own.

 Many apply with existing civil and environmental engineering degrees, but our highly interdisciplinary MS past graduates include students who majored across physics, economics, business management, public policy, industrial relations, philosophy and music.
 Each incoming class also varies widely in that they include students coming directly from a bachelor's degree as well as some who have worked for several years or more in industry.
-To support the diverse interests of our students, we offer four distinct tracks that focus on various aspects of the built environment, all of which can be completed in 1 year (3 academic quarters).
+To support the diverse interests of our students, we offer four distinct tracks/concentrations that focus on various aspects of the built environment, all of which can be completed in 1 year (3 academic quarters).
 The four tracks share a curriculum guide that trains students in important fundamental skills like modern project management techniques and life cycle assessment strategies, but offer unique electives within the program to allow students the flexibility to pursue the topics that most interest them.
 Click on the title of each track below for more information:

 Management (SDC-M)Emphasizes management techniques that are useful in organizing, planning, and controlling the activities of diverse specialists working within the unique project environment of the construction industry throughout all phases of development, and it covers construction engineering aspects of heavy, industrial and building construction